 Three of the Best Klein Multimeters

 If you’re looking for a professional quality multimeter that’s available on almost any budget, you might want to take a close look at Klein’s products before you decide on a more expensive brand like a Fluke.
-Klein makes some of the sturdiest, best meters around and they’re available for a fraction of the price of some of the big name brands.
+Klein makes some of the sturdiest, best DMMs (digital multimeters) around and they’re available for a fraction of the price of some of the big name brands.

-As with any brand of digital multimeter, each of these tools is best for a different purpose.
+As with any brand of measuring instrument, each of these tools is best for a different purpose.
 We’ve gathered here some of the best of Klein’s impressive line-up of products for your perusal.
 Where the company really shines is in the cost-value ratio of their products, you simply won’t be able to find anything on the same level for remotely near the price.

 In general, when you go with a Klein you can expect a high-quality, inexpensive multimeter that doesn’t skimp on safety or features.
 That’s exactly what you need as an entry-level technician or an advanced home handyman.